simul/simul.github.io/ref/simul/plugin/plugintrueskyrenderer.md

 Get a value corresponding to the given enum.

 ### <a name="GetBool"/>bool GetBool(char name)
 Returns a boolean value.
-See SetBool.
+See \ref SetBool.

 ### <a name="GetCloudPointQuery"/>void GetCloudPointQuery(int id, float pos, VolumeQueryResult res)
 Fill in a query structure based on cloud properties at a position.